queeniencoffee/PMPExamPrep/Study-Notes/Agile.md

 - different customer needs
 - different products and outputs

+Different types of projects drives different managing methods:
+- Have co-located teams or dispersed teams
+- governed by a supportive, controlling or directive PMO, or functional manager
+- Sponsor or customer may want daily reports, or weekly reports.
+- Have more than one customer group receiving the benefit of the project
+- Project may be technically simple or complex
+- may have easily definable work, or high uncertainty work.

 ## Definable Work v.s.
 High Uncertainty Work
 Project work ranges from definable work to high-uncertainty work.